Debugging containers using nsenter

 Nodejs application CPU profile analysis with Flame Graphs

 In my previous post, I shared about my debugging process using various Linux tools and debugger.
 During the process, I came across the analysis technique using flame graphs and thought it will be interesting to see what information I can get out of it.
-What are flame graphs?
-Flame graphs, as the name suggests, are graphs that look like flames because of the shape and color (usually red-yellowish hues).
-It was invented by Brendan Gregg for the purpose of analyzing performance issue and understand CPU usage quickly.

 Read more →